matestack/matestack-ui-core/docs/api/000-base/40-isolated_component.md

 That's why we enforce the usage of the `authorized?` method to make sure, all isolated components take care of their authorization themselves.

-If `authorized?` return `true`, the component will be rendered.
+If `authorized?` returns `true`, the component will be rendered.
 If it returns `false`, the component will not be rendered.

 A public isolated component therefore needs an `authorized?` method simply returning `true`.

-You can create your own isolated base components with their `authorized` methods for your use cases and thus keep your code DRY
+You can create your own isolated base components with their `authorized` methods for your use cases and thus keep your code DRY.

 ### Options